Best Hardware Wallets for Crypto

 - Fully open-source firmware

-- Post-quantum update path (Safe 7)
+- Active post-quantum cryptography (Safe 7)

 - Strong privacy (no mandatory account)